 We all know the trade colonies, Venetians and Genoese, that existed since Byzantine Empire from history books.
 These European traders were active in the city’s trade and they had a strong presence in Karakoy-Galata regions.

-Things To Do in Karakoy Neighborhood Istanbul
+Things to Do in Karakoy, Istanbul

 It is suitable to start visiting Karakoy from Kilic Ali Pasa Mosque nearby Tophane Tram Station.
 This mosque is one of Ottoman’s classical period works and built by famous Sinan the Architect.
 It’s a really impressive and historical structure.